-- People with access challenges are an important customer base and compare in economic impact to the young singles, young couples with children, Baby Boomers and retiree markets. - People with a range of access requirements dine together and will do so at cafes and restaurants where everyone's access needs can best be met. - People with access challenges are loyal customers to cafés and restaurants who cater for their needs, which results in more return visits and additional business through word of mouth promotion. - People with a variety of access needs will benefit from good access including parents with prams and strollers, older adults, delivery personnel, staff and customers with disabilities.
+- People with access challenges are an important client base and compare in economic impact to the young singles, young couples with children and retiree markets - People with disabilities will often work with other people who will also require access to offices and professional services. - People with access challenges are loyal customers to business and professional services who cater for their needs, which results in more return visits and additional business through word of mouth promotion - People with a variety of access needs will benefit from good access including parents with prams and strollers, older adults, delivery personnel, staff and customers with disabilities.